 The direct impact to business of this shift in values within the community has been to place more emphasis on sustainability performance - both actual and perceived.
-Whilst price remains a significant driver, consumers are becoming more discerning about their expenditure preferences.
+Whilst price remains a significant Sustainability is emerging as a key factor underpinning business strategy and investment - The City needs to be mindful of these issues when developing strategy to support industry and attract investment driver, consumers are becoming more discerning about their expenditure preferences.
 The choice of 'green power' from energy companies is just one